Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Builds.md

 <!-- Run as a slideshow: reveal-md README.md -w -->
 # 🐳 Multi-Stage Builds

+⭐️ **GOAL**: Dramatically decrease the time it takes to build and deploy a project by caching dependencies in layers.

 <!-- omit in toc -->
 ## ⏰ Agenda